PV217V1/ehealth/README.md

 # E-health Project

 E-Health is a small API Microservice project for people to register into and get information about Covid-19.
 This project was created as a group assignment in the course PV217 Software Oriented Architecture.

-Team members:
+### Team members:

 - Mr.Yanno Ban *(528066)*
 - Ms.Karolina Kokuchova *(456120)*
 - Michal Hazdra *(469081)*

-## Patient Service

-- NewRegistration()
-- UpdatePatient(...)
-- GetPatientInfo(..)

-## Vaccination Certificate Service
+## Overview

-- NewCertificate()
-- UpdateCertificate()
-- GetPatientCertificate()
+Each microservice project has a separate README that contains project specific information.

+Each project exposes the following endpoints:

+### OpenAPI
+> /openapi

+provides OpenAPI specification document

+> /openapi-ui

+provides Swagger UI endpoint (also included in release configuration for simplicity)

-# Technical Requirement
+## Technical Requirement

-We are using the Quarkus framwork developed by Red Hat. https://quarkus.io

 + For the implementation, try to keep with the technology stack presented during the lecture Quarkus, Docker/Podman, etc...
 All the following points will be covered during the block lectures: